February: American Heart Month

 In an effort to crowdsource better ways for the public and health care professionals to leverage technology and manage high blood pressure, Million Hearts® and the Office of the National Coordinator for Health Information Technology announced the Beat Down Blood Pressure Video Challenge.

-On February 20, 2018, at 1 p.m.
-ET, the Centers for Disease Control and Prevention’s free Public Health Grand Rounds event will feature a special Million Hearts®–focused panel discussion.
-Million Hearts® Executive Director Janet Wright, MD, and other public health and health professionals will share stories from the field on how Million Hearts® strategies are making a difference in practices, health systems, and communities nationwide in preventing deaths from heart disease and stroke.
-Stream the live webcast or return to view the archived recording after the event.
+On February 20, 2018, the Centers for Disease Control and Prevention’s Public Health Grand Rounds event featured a special Million Hearts®–focused panel discussion.
+Million Hearts® Executive Director Janet Wright, MD, and other public health and health professionals shared how Million Hearts® strategies are making a difference in practices, health systems, and communities nationwide in preventing deaths from heart disease and stroke.
+Watch the archived webcast to learn more.

 Overcoming Barriers to Medication Adherence for Chronic Diseases